 One example: Our engagement with employees in Europe continued in 2014 with two meetings with the European Council of Employees focusing on the implications of the new corporate strategy, and health and safety.
-Meetings were addressed by the Chief Executive and Chief Human Resources institutions on issues ranging from collaborative research projects to teaching students in Sweden and Switzerland about the corporate responsibility to respect human rights.
+Meetings were addressed by the Chief Executive and Chief Human Resources Officer.